 Six Wineries to Shop Online

-If you live here, stay home and savor local wine in your own cozy quarters.
+If you live here, savor local wine in your own cozy quarters.
 Many regional wineries are offering free or flat rate Eugene-area delivery for multiple bottle orders.
 Because delivery boundaries, order minimums, ordering time frames and other requirements vary by winery, please check directly with each winery to confirm details.

 One of the best ways to discover newly released wines, or access our local wineries' premium and hard-to-get wines, is by joining local wine clubs.
 Often wine club members receive regular shipments and/or wine discounts directly from the winery.

 Below is a sampling of wineries providing local delivery service at this time:

 1. Capitello Wines

 Capitello has free delivery within Eugene city limits with a six bottle minimum and free shipping with a 12 bottle minimum.